Rick Scott: 2018

 After months of speculation about a potential run, Scott officially announced on April 9, 2018, that he would challenge incumbent Democratic U.S. Senator Bill Nelson in the 2018 election.

 Scott defeated Rocky De La Fuente in the Republican primary.
 In the general election, Scott's involvement in a large Medicare fraud case stirred controversy.
 Scott responded with ads accusing Nelson of having cut Medicare benefits and stolen from Medicare; fact-checkers found that both of Scott's assertions were false.
 During the campaign, Scott called Nelson a "socialist", an assertion PolitiFact described as "pants-on-fire" false.
 Scott sought to avoid mentioning Trump and at times criticized or distanced himself from actions of the Trump administration, whereas in the past he had used his friendship with Trump to boost his profile and had been an early and vocal supporter of Trump in 2016.
 Trump endorsed Scott for Senate.

 The initial election results showed Scott leading Nelson by 12,562 votes, or 0.15% of the vote.
 Under Florida law, a manual recount is triggered if election results show a margin of less than 0.5% of the vote.
 Both candidates filed lawsuits in connection with the recount.
 After the recount, Florida elections officials announced on November 18, 2018, that Scott had prevailed.
 Scott received 50.05% of the vote to Nelson's 49.93%; the margin of victory was 10,033 votes out of 8.19 million votes cast.
 Nelson then conceded.
 It was the most expensive Senate race in the nation in 2018.
 After the race, Scott's Super PAC, New Republican PAC, received criticism from across the political spectrum for its aggressive practices and was the subject of several FEC complaints for multiple violations of federal election law; the Super PAC's finances are chaired by hedge fund billionaire Ken Griffin, who personally donated at least $10 million to the PAC.

 2024

 Scott ran for a second Senate term.
-He defeated Democratic nominee Debbie Mucarsel-Powell, a former congresswoman.
+He defeated Democratic nominee Debbie Mucarsel-Powell, a former congresswoman by over 12 percentage points.
+Scott became Florida's senior senator in January 2025, when Marco Rubio resigned to become Secretary of State.